alissa-huskey/python-class/docs/tools/terminal.md

 hello
 ```

-Since spaces are used to seperate arguments, this can cause problems if a
+Since spaces are used to separate arguments, this can cause problems if a
 filename that includes spaces.
 (Which is one of the reasons that's not
 recommended.)